adeilt/esdf/TheGunk/README.md

 >    play with cursor (like the other ones of you that are also having problems with
 >    original setting to WASD I think ;)) and so it's Up, Down, Left, Right.

-I used those instructions to produce the Input.ini you can find here.
-The four sections at the end are what probably needs changing, and the final three sections are where I turned WASD into ESDF.
+I used those instructions to produce the `Input.ini` you can find here.
+The four sections separated by blank lines at the end of that file are what probably needs changing, and the final three sections are where I turned WASD into ESDF.

 The controls seem to be working as intended during brief in-game testing.